andycroll/andycroll.com/_posts/2022/2022-01-17-enqueue-jobs-quickly-with-sidekiq-bulk.md

 The pre-6.3.0 version of the bulk API is a little fiddly and leaves space for you to make a mess of the method.
 I've done that a few times.

-This functionality requires that you use Sidekiq directly and not via Active Job, but there are [plenty of reasons to use Sidekiq like that](/ruby/use-sidekiq-directly-not-through-active-job/).
+Also, this functionality requires that you use Sidekiq directly and not via Active Job.
+I have previously suggested [plenty of reasons to use Sidekiq directly](/ruby/use-sidekiq-directly-not-through-active-job/).

 #### Recommendation